medizininformatik-initiative/cord-dq-checker/README.md

 # cordDqChecker
 `CordDqChecker` is a Tool for data quality assessment and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).

-This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: FKZ-01ZZ1911R.
+Acknowledgement: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: FKZ-01ZZ1911R.
 ## Local Execution
 To analyse your data quality locally go to folder `./Local` and run `cordDqChecker.R` to genrate data quality reports.